akm2006/stellalpha/README.md

   Powered by the **0xGasless AgentKit**, all trades are executed without requiring the user to hold native tokens (like AVAX) for gas fees.
 This removes a major barrier to entry for new users.

 - **EOA Agent Model**:
   Utilizes a secure **Externally Owned Account (EOA)** agent on the backend to perform actions.
-This is a direct wallet-to-wallet operation and does not use the 0xGasless Smart Account model, offering a simpler and more direct approach to automation.
+This is a direct wallet-to-wallet operation and does not use the 0xGasless Smart Account model, offering a simpler and more direct approach to automation JUST FOR DEVELOPMENT.

 - **Interactive AI Assistant**:
   A built-in chatbot that can check balances, transfer tokens, and perform swaps using natural language.
 It's designed to understand your intent and execute complex on-chain actions on your command.